Preserved nature

 — The place

-A a hamlet of around forty residents, less than a kilometre from La Côte-aux-Fées.
+A hamlet of about forty residents, two kilometres from La Côte-aux-Fées.

 Areuse gorges, fir forests, mountain pastures.
 Marked hiking trails, mountain biking, wildlife observation.

-The Creux du Van above, the Jura ridge, the Taillières lake and its silent waters.
+The Creux du Van above, the Jura balcony, Lac des Taillières and the Vallée de la Brévine with its silent expanses.
 All within reach.

-Generous continental breakfast included: homemade braided butter bread, homemade breads, homemade yogurt, cereals, cheese, ham, butter, jam and honey.
+Generous buffet breakfast included: homemade butter braid, homemade breads, homemade yogurt, cereals, cheese, ham, butter, egg, regional jam and honey.

 Mont-de-Buttes